duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-database-first.md

 First up, we need to get the latest version of Entity Framework from NuGet.

 -   **Project ?&gt; Manage NuGet Packages?**
-    *If you don?t have the **Manage NuGet Packages?** option you should install the [latest version of NuGet](http://visualstudiogallery.msdn.microsoft.com/27077b70-9dad-4c64-adcf-c7cf6bc9970c)*
+    *If you don't have the **Manage NuGet Packages?** option you should install the [latest version of NuGet](http://visualstudiogallery.msdn.microsoft.com/27077b70-9dad-4c64-adcf-c7cf6bc9970c)*
 -   Select the **Online** tab
 -   Select the **EntityFramework** package
 -   Click **Install**